jimcadden/jmcadden.github.io/cs451/readings.md

 > can be alleviated by adopting a highly-restricted programming models, which
 > enables application logic to be easily partitioned, coordination and
 > replicated across pools of generic workers.
 For this to be realized, the
-> underlying platform must exhibit the the potential for large scale
+> underlying platform must exhibit the capability for large scale
-> computations.
-In the experimentation section of the paper, the author's
+> workloads.
+In the experimentation discussined in the paper, the author's
 > demonstrated the MapReduce platform sorting terebytes of data across 3600
 > processors.
 >